of Swing Arc. (Changed-

 The bottom of the swing arc for the average PGA Tour player

-is approximately four inches in front of the golf ball.
+is approximately four inches after the ball has been struck.

 However in contrast, the bottom of the swing arc for a high-handicapper